 Tell us a little about your interaction with native communities?

 I have lived in the city of Pucallpa for several years, interaction with indigenous people is inevitable.
 It is common to see artisans selling goods in the city due to the high income it can generate.
 So, I have a friendly relationship with certain artisans from the communities.
-In one moment I was really interested in the Shamanic question, which I see as part of the evolution to where I am now.
+At one moment I was really interested in the Shamanic question, which I see as part of the evolution to where I am now.
 The influence of these interactions is more about being able to see from a different perspective and try to understand their situation.
-I don’t have the desire to live as they do, be part of their culture, or to involve myself directly.
+I don’t have the desire to live as they do, be part of their culture, or involve myself directly.
 They have their own structure and at the same time, I have my own way of seeing things – which we can both access and share.

 Can you talk a little about the concept behind the series of drawings ‘One Night Shaman?’
 What do they signify for you and what are you trying to transmit through these images?